Skip to main content

 What if your donor seems totally different to you?

-You may not have anticipated your donor’s lifestyle and circumstances and they may not have anticipated yours.
-For example, you may not have considered each other’s sexual orientation or family set up (for example, single parent or divorced/separated family).
+You may not have anticipated your donor’s lifestyle and circumstances, and they may not have anticipated yours.
+For example, you may not have considered each other’s sexual orientation, gender identity or family set up (for example, single parent or divorced/separated family).

 You may not share the same social/educational/cultural background, you could have very different life experiences and lifestyles, and your first language may not be the same.

-If your parent(s) used an anonymous donor(s), there’s a small chance that the donor has since chosen to remove their anonymity (re-registered as identifiable).
+If your parent(s) used an anonymous donor(s), there’s a small chance that the donor has since chosen to remove their anonymity (re-registered as identifiable)- not many donors have chosen to do this.

 If this is the case, and you are aged 18 or over, we would be able to provide you with identifying information about them (including their full name, date and place of birth and most recent address held on our database (called the Register)).
 This information can help you make contact with your donor should you wish to.